ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-’Tis well to woo, &#x27;’tis well to wed,
-For so the world hath done
-Since myrtles grew and roses blew,
 And morning brought the sun.
 But have a care, ye young and fair,
 Be sure you pledge with truth ;